Parsing Expressions by Recursive Descent

 a^b^c

-Because of the different way right-associative operators are treated, Exp(0) will only consume the first ^, as the second will be gobbled up by a recursive call to Exp(6).
+Because of the different way right-associative operators are treated, Exp(0) will only directly consume the first ^, as the second will be gobbled up by a recursive call to Exp(6).

 A recursive-descent parser based on this method looks like this: